Featured Work Sample

 A critical challenge in volunteer operations is maintaining consistent standards as team members change.
 Solutions implemented:

-- Documented standard operating procedures (SOPs) for all volunteer roles
+- Documented standard operating procedures for all volunteer roles

 - Mentorship program pairing experienced volunteers with newcomers